-- the categories of recipients to whom your information has been or will be disclosed,
+- the categories of recipients to whom your data were or will be disclosed,

 - the planned storage period,

-- the existence of a right of rectification, erasure, limitation or opposition,
+- the existence of a right to rectification, deletion, restriction or revocation of processing,

-- the existence of a right of appeal,
+- the existence a right to lodge a complaint,

-- the origin of your data, if not collected by the responsible person,
+- the origin of your data, in so far as not collected by us,

-- and the existence of an automated decision-making process, including profiling and, where appropriate, meaningful information on its details;
+- and also about the existence of automated decision-making including profiling and where appropriate meaningful information about to details thereof;

-- to request the deletion of your personal data stored with the responsible person in accordance with Art.
-17 GDPR, unless the processing is necessary for the exercise of the right to freedom of expression and information, for the fulfilment of a legal obligation, for reasons of public interest or for the assertion, exercise or defence of legal claims;
+- pursuant to Art.
+17 GDPR to demand deletion of your personal data saved with us, in so far as the processing is not required for exercising the right of freedom of expression and information, to comply with a legal obligation, for reasons of public interest or to establish, exercise or defend legal claims;

-- to demand the restriction of the processing of your personal data in accordance with Art.
-18 GDPR if the correctness of the data is disputed by you, the processing is unlawful, but you refuse to delete it; the person responsible no longer needs the data but you need it to assert, exercise or defend legal claims or you have lodged an objection against the processing in accordance with Art.
+- pursuant to Art.
+18 GDPR to demand restriction of processing of your personal data, in so far as you contest the accuracy of the data, the processing is unlawful but you oppose deletion and we no longer need the data but you do to establish, exercise or defend legal claims or you have objected to processing pursuant to Art.
 21 GDPR;

-- in accordance with Art.
-20 GDPR, to receive your personal data that you have provided to the data controller in a structured, common and machine-readable format or to request the transfer to another data controller;
+- pursuant to Art.
+20 GDPR to receive your personal data you have provided us in a structured, commonly used and machine-readable format or to demand transmission to another controller;

-- in accordance with Art.
-7 Para.
-3 GDPR, to revoke your consent once given at any time vis-à-vis the person responsible.
-The consequence of this is that the data controller may no longer continue the data processing based exclusively on this consent in the future, and
+- pursuant to Art.
+7 Subs.
+3 GDPR to withdraw your consent to us at any time.
+This means that we may no longer continue processing the data based on that consent for the future and

-- to complain to a supervisory authority pursuant to Art.
-77 GDPR.
-As a rule, you can contact the supervisory authority at your usual place of residence or workplace or at our company headquarters.
+- pursuant to Art.
+77 GDPR to lodge a complaint to a supervisory authority.
+As a rule, you can contact the supervisory authority for your habitual residence or place of work or our registered offices.

-If you would like to exercise your rights as a data subject please contact privacy(at)algorithmwatch.org
+If you want to exercise your data subject rights, simply send an email to privacy(at)algorithmwatch.org

 AlgorithmWatch will endeavour to keep your personal information accurate.
 If you require access to personal information we hold on you, wish to amend an inaccuracy, or have your information deleted from our files then please contact privacy(at)algorithmwatch.org.

-This data protection policy is currently valid and as of 10 January 2019.
+This data protection policy is the latest version and amended as of 15 March 2019.